Home

 Don't Litter - Spay or Neuter Your Pets

-Millions of adoptable dogs and cats are put to death every year in the US.
-There are just not enough homes for all of them.
+Millions of adoptable dogs and cats are put to death every year because people don't spay or neuter them.
+There are just not enough homes.

 One quarter of the dogs that end up in shelters are purebred.
 This is approximately 3 million unwanted purebreed dogs.